AAA Editor Notes

 Six Flags Fiesta Texas is at 17000 I-10W.
 This 200-acre musical, theme and water park, in a former rock quarry with 100-foot cliff walls, celebrates Texas and the Southwest and offers live entertainment and both thrill and family-style rides.

 Themed areas are Los Festivales, a Hispanic village with a continuous fiesta; the German village of Spassburg; Crackaxle Canyon, an old-time Texas town that celebrates the Fourth of July daily; Fiesta Bay Boardwalk; 1950s Rockville, where every day is homecoming; and White Water Bay, the free water park.
 The water park features a Texas-shaped wave pool; a five-story interactive water tree house with mazes; and the Bahama Blaster, whose launching capsules send riders speeding down twisting, looping tubes.
-Thunder Rapids, one of the newest attractions, is a roller coaster, water slide in one using water jet propulsion for lightening-fast uphill speeds and dramatic drops.
+The newest addition to White Water Bay includes Thunder Rapids, one of the world’s largest rocket blast water coasters.
+At 942 feet long and 3 stories tall, this thrilling water coaster will have guests experiencing lightning-fast uphill speeds and adrenaline-pumping drops.

 Iron Rattler, a snake-themed coaster made of wood and steel, has a 180-foot drop, four overbanked turns and an inverted barrel roll.
 The SkyScreamer swing ride spins visitors around a 200-foot tower at speeds up to 40 mph, and the floorless Superman Krypton Coaster provides twists, turns, loops and corkscrews.
 Pandemonium is a spinning coaster, Scooby-Doo Ghostblasters is an interactive family ride, and Bugs' White Water Rapids is a log flume ride.